 The Global Forest Expert Panels (GFEP) initiative was established within the framework of the Collaborative Partnership on Forests (CPF), and is led and coordinated by the International Union of Forest Research Organizations (IUFRO).
 It builds on the political recognition provided by the United Nations Forum on Forests (ECOSOC Resolution 2006/49) and the Convention on Biological Diversity (CBD Decision IX/16).

-GFEP provides a mechanism for effectively linking the information requirements of governments and intergovernmental processes related to forests and trees with existing scientific expertise.
-Rather than conducting new research, the Initiative is designed to consolidate available information and expertise in relevant fields.
+GFEP provides a mechanism for effectively linking the information requirements of intergovernmental processes related to forests and trees with the best existing scientific expertise.
+Rather than conducting new research, GFEP consolidates existing available information and expertise in relevant fields.

 GFEP produces objective and independent scientific assessments on key issues of high concern and provides its state-of-the-art reports to international forums and policy processes to support more informed decision-making at the global level.
 The reports are prepared by thematic Expert Panels involving internationally recognized leading scientific experts in their field.
 All reports undergo rigorous peer review.

 The frequency of reports is determined by the information needs and requests from intergovernmental processes.
 All GFEP reports are accompanied by related policy briefs that give an overview of the key messages for policy- and decision-makers.